vguada/FindBounce/CONTRIBUTING.md

 [clone](https://help.github.com/articles/cloning-a-repository/) the project
 from its GitHub homepage to your local computer.

-You will also need [Mathematica](https://www.wolfram.com/mathematica/) version 11.1 or later.
+You will need [Mathematica](https://www.wolfram.com/mathematica/) version 11.1 or later.
-[WolframScript](https://www.wolfram.com/wolframscript/) is recommended for easier running of testing suite from command line.
+You will also need command line tool [WolframScript](https://www.wolfram.com/wolframscript/) for running the test suite and building the package.
 On most systems it already comes bundled with Mathematica installation.

 ## Testing code